UK to extend Libor manipulation laws to cover gold, oil, silver

 The finance ministry said seven benchmarks including the WM/Reuters 4 p.m.
 London fix -- the dominant global benchmark in the $5.3 trillion-a-day currency market -- would be subject to the law, pending a consultation by Britain's financial watchdog.

-The European Union has criminalised the rigging of financial market benchmarks after the Libor scandal, but those laws will not take effect until 2016.
+The European Union has criminalized the rigging of financial market benchmarks after the Libor scandal, but those laws will not take effect until 2016.

 For the full list of affected benchmarks see: